kata-ai/kata-platform-docs/docs/kata-omnichat/how-to-use.md

 ![image alt text](./images/image_15.png)

+> Takeover agent bot to human agent

 4. Conversation with chatbot is paused and you can type to reply to the end-user.
 Your reply will be seen in the blue message.

 ![image alt text](./images/image_16.png)

+> Successfully takeover from agent bot to human agent